laminas/laminas-form/docs/book/v3/form-element-manager.md

 }
 ```

-The form element manager can create these custom element by the related class name:
+The form element manager can create these custom elements by the related class name:

 ```php
 $element = $formElementManager->get(ExampleElement::class);